polca/premise/docs/transform.rst

 Routing is configured in ``premise/fuels/h2_decision_tree/hydrogen_consumer_routing.yaml``.
 Rules that keep an activity on the general market are evaluated first.
-These cover synthetic-fuel and syngas contexts, RWGS, selected methanol synthesis and distillation activities, and electricity supply classified as ISIC 3510.
+These cover synthetic-fuel and syngas contexts, methanation, RWGS, selected methanol synthesis and distillation activities, and electricity supply classified as ISIC 3510.
 Remaining consumers are matched by activity name before ISIC classification:

 .. list-table:: Consumer-routing summary